Alis-33/SecurePassManager/SecurePassManager/README.md

 6. **Key Handling Improvements**: Future versions should implement master password-based key derivation instead of storing encryption keys.

 This application represents a basic password management solution with encryption.
-While it provides protection against casual access and network-based attacks, significant security improvements would be needed for production use, particularly in the handling of encryption keys.
+While it provides protection against casual access, significant security improvements would be needed for production use, particularly in the handling of encryption keys.